Graduate Certificate in Dispute Resolution

 You’ll explore current and emerging global, national, and local dispute resolution practices, and understand key concepts, theories, and processes that underpin dispute resolution processes, giving you the practical skills and knowledge to mediate, negotiate, and manage disputes in diverse fields and professional settings.

-If you’re already working in the justice industry, this graduate certificate will help you acquire new skills for your current role or transition to a related field and is particularly beneficial if you’re early in your career in the justice system.
+If you’re already working in the justice industry, the Graduate Certificate in Dispute Resolution will help you acquire new skills for your current role or transition to a related field and is particularly beneficial if you’re early in your career in the justice system.

 Industry relevant